-The City of Medina, incorporated on August 19, 1955, serves approximately 3,000 residents.
+The City of Medina was incorporated on August 19, 1955, and currently serves approximately 3,000 residents.
 It is located in the eastern part of King County on Lake Washington and is contiguous to the cities of Bellevue, Clyde Hill and Hunts Point.
-The City provides services including police, planning and economic development and public works.
+The City provides services including police, planning and economic development, and public works.

 An elected, seven-member Council governs the City.
-The Council appoints a Mayor and Deputy Mayor as well as a City Manager to oversee the City's daily operations and its 24 employees.
-For fiscal year 2013, the City operated on an annual budget of \$6 million.
+The Council appoints a Mayor, as well as a City Manager to oversee the City's daily operations along with its 23 employees.
+For the fiscal year 2016, the City operated on an annual budget of approximately \$10 million.

 Contact information related to this report

 Address: City of Medina

-501 Evergreen Pt.
-Road

 P.O.
 Box 144

 Medina, WA 98039

-Contact: Nancy Adams, Director of Finance
+Contact: Julie Ketter, Finance Director

-Phone: (425) 233-6415
+Telephone: (425) 233-6415

 Website: www.medina-wa.gov